IndLaw/Connect4-Javascript/README.md

-# Connect 4 Javascript Webpage
+# Connect 4 Javascript
+Two-player Connect 4 made with Javascript, HTML, and CSS